Position

 How to become a Psychiatric Registered Nurse?

-1. Earn a Nursing Degree: Obtain a diploma, associate degree, or bachelor's degree in nursing from an accredited program.
+1. Earn a Nursing Degree: Obtain a diploma, associate, or bachelor’s degree in nursing from an accredited program.

-4. Acquire Psychiatric Nursing Certification: Complete additional training and certification in psychiatric nursing, such as the Psychiatric-Mental Health Nursing Certification (PMH-BC).
+4. Specialize in Psychiatry: Complete additional training in psychiatric nursing, such as a certification program.

 How long does it take to become a Psychiatric Registered Nurse?